Learn to buy and sell antiques and collectibles

 It also has to be cheap and easy to make, pack and ship.
 Something we can do ourselves, or have done in small quantities as we need them.

 How about a CD with an interview on it?
 I can do interviews in my sleep.
 They aren't very hard.
 Just go down an outline on the phone and record the call.
-Interviews have higher values, so we could charge more for them.
+Interviews have higher perceived values, so we could charge more for them.

 How about a CD or DVD with some videos on it?
 These aren't that hard to do either.
 If you're doing a product about something related to the web or computers screen capture videos are easy to do and you could put them on a CD.